The initial goal is to get your resume onto a managers desk and have him/her notice it.

 When preparing your explanation remember to demonstrate your professional growth!

-Show that you advanced professionally with each new position.
+Show that you advanced professionally every year with each new position.

 This will show your future employer that you are going to stay at a position as long as you have the opportunity to grow